Exegetical Study Notes on the Greek TextPDF eBook

 This epistle is very similar to the epistle of Jude, so similar in fact, that some commentators think it is a reworking of Jude, particularly 2:1-3:3.
 The writer primarily sets out to develop an argument in defense of the righteous judgment of God.
-This was an issue which concerned antiquity, eg. the Epicureans argued against the idea of divine judgment.
+This was an issue which concerned antiquity, eg., the Epicureans argued against the idea of divine judgment.
 The argument is framed within a pastoral concern for his readers, that they be "enabled to escape the world's corruption, which is the fruit of unbridled passion, and become sharers in the divine nature", 1:4.
-This concern sits within the context of a continuing delay in the coming day of the Lord, cf. chapter 3.
+This concern sits within the context of a continuing delay in the coming day of the Lord, cf., chapter 3.
 This delay, prompted both by the mercy of God and the fact that God functions outside of our time-frame, leaves us facing "the world's corruption" - "I want to prevent you from falling into a sleepy lethargy", 1:13, Barclay.
-It is for this reason that the writer encourages his readers to make every effort to equip their faith with virtue, their virtue with knowledge, their knowledge with self-mastery, their self-mastery with fortitude; their fortitude with godliness; their godliness with Christian friendliness, their friendliness with love, cf. 1:5-7, Barclay.
+It is for this reason that the writer encourages his readers to make every effort to equip their faith with virtue, their virtue with knowledge, their knowledge with self-mastery, their self-mastery with fortitude; their fortitude with godliness; their godliness with Christian friendliness, their friendliness with love, cf., 1:5-7, Barclay.

 The structure of 2 Peter

-i] Greeting, 1:1-2
+i] Words of greeting, 1:1-2

-2. The letter's threefold purpose
+iii] The letter's threefold purpose, 1:12-15

-A farewell address, 1:12-15

 The Argument Proper

 There will be a day of judgment at the return of Christ

-3. Remedies for doubt, 1:16-3:13
+2. Remedies for doubt, 1:16-3:13

 i] The implications of the transfiguration, 1:16-21